There Is Still Room For Bath & Body Works Inc. (BBWI) to Improve Its Value - Let's Wait for Clarity - The Dwinnex

-The closing price of Bath & Body Works Inc. (NYSE: BBWI) was $45.16 for the day, down -0.31% from the previous closing price of $45.30.
-In other words, the price has decreased by -$0.14 from its previous closing price.
-On the day, 1951860 shares were traded.
-BBWI stock price reached its highest trading level at $45.97 during the session, while it also had its lowest trading level at $44.46.
+Bath & Body Works Inc. (NYSE: BBWI) closed the day trading at $47.98 up 4.28% from the previous closing price of $46.01.
+In other words, the price has increased by $+1.97 from its previous closing price.
+On the day, 3312526 shares were traded.
+BBWI stock price reached its highest trading level at $48.56 during the session, while it also had its lowest trading level at $45.83.

 Sponsored